Prazosin is used for many conditions including:

 - Drink plenty of fluids and avoid dehydration.
 Try to drink at least 2 L of water per day especially during periods of hot weather and when you exercise.

 - Avoid drinking excessive caffeine.
-Avoid more than the equivalent of 2 cups of coffee, tea or cola per day as this may you urinate more, leading to dehydration; too much caffeine can also worsen sleep, anxiety and irritability.
+Avoid more than the equivalent of 2 cups of coffee, tea or cola per day as this may you to urinate more, leading to dehydration; too much caffeine can also worsen sleep, anxiety and irritability.
 Avoid energy drinks as only one energy drink may contain the equivalent of 2-4 cups of coffee.

 Side effects are generally mild and go away with time as you get used to the medication.